gaalferov/gaalferov/README.md

 <br>

 <div align="center">
-<h3>💻 Tech Lead | Senior Software Engineer [php/js] in 🌏 Poland&Ukraine </h3>
+<h3>💻 Tech Lead | Senior Software Engineer [php/js/java] in 🌏 Poland&Ukraine </h3>
 </div>

 ### About Me

 Software developer with 10+ years’ experience in web development.
 I have a first-class degree in computer science and a passion for programming and software safety.
-My primary area of expertise is planning and building PHP&JS applications of different complexity.
+My primary area of expertise is planning and building PHP&JS&Java applications of different complexity.

 - 👨‍ All of my public projects are available  [here](https://github.com/gaalferov?tab=repositories)
 - 💾 GIST [here](https://gist.github.com/gaalferov)